Skip to main content

 Click the Follow-Up control at the top of the property, then choose an option.
 It saves immediately (“Follow-up updated”).

-The header shows the due date with a status like “in 2d”, “due now”, or “3d overdue”.
+The options are: The header shows the due date with a status like “in 2d”, “due now”, or “3d overdue”.
 A date marked “(auto)” is calculated automatically; a plain date is one you set manually.
+Day-level countdowns round up, so a follow-up set two days out reads “in 2d”, not “in 1d”.

 Automatic vs manual timing

 • Automatic (Not set): the follow-up is your last contact plus the default window.
-As soon as you message the contact, the clock resets.
+As soon as you message the contact, the clock resets and starts counting again.

 • Manual (a specific date): the date you chose stays put across new messages until it passes.
 Once a manual date is overdue, sending a new message clears it and the deal returns to automatic timing.

-• No follow up: the deal stops showing follow-up status altogether.
+• No follow up: the deal stops showing follow-up status altogether until you pick another option.

 The default follow-up window